 If we return to the Adam Stork analogy, we can imagine that when Adam and Eve Stork became fully conscious and began their corrupting search for knowledge that they would have sat down together on a log and had a very serious discussion about this terrible new development, at which point Adam would have said to Eve, ‘Look, this search for knowledge is going to be so corrupting that it doesn’t make sense for both of us to take on that role, especially since you need to retain all the innocence and soundness you can to effectively nurture the next generation.’
 It makes complete sense that a role differentiation would have been established, where men would have taken up the immensely upsetting job of championing the conscious thinking self or ego over the ignorance of our original instinctive self, while women preserved as much innocence as they could to maintain their role of nurturing the next generation.

 As such, our ancestors’ social structure underwent a seismic change—for from nine million years ago to two million years ago the priority amongst our human ancestors was that of nurturing and since females conceived, carried, gave birth to and suckled the young it was a role that naturally fell to them.
 And so throughout that period of time we were a soul-centric, female-led or matriarchal society.
 But once that priority shifted to championing the conscious thinking self or ego over the ignorance of our instinctive self—a responsibility that naturally fell to men—humanity changed to being an ego-centric, male-role-led, patriarchal society.
 This was because prior to two million years ago, the role of males was that of group protector.
 Male gorillas, for instance, are massive in size in order to best protect the group from predatory threats such as leopards.
+Later in Part 8:4G, we will see how in Dian Fossey’s study of mountain gorillas she describes the gorilla Uncle Bert as a ‘protective group leader’.
 And so, since the threat of ignorance from our instinctive self—our instinctive self’s resistance to searching for knowledge—posed a threat to the group, namely humanity, and the role of protecting the group fell to males, men had to take it on.

 In Part 8:4 we will see how the bonobos are in the process of developing, through nurturing, the fully cooperative integrative state.
 Bonobos are the most gentle, cooperative and intelligent of all the apes and have achieved that state through nurturing and through cultivating a female-centric, or female-dominant, society—having fostered females who have exceptional strength of character in order to rein in the aggressive competition amongst males for mating opportunities.
 As a result of these developments bonobos are now on the threshold of where humans once lived, which is in the utterly integrative, unconditionally selfless, ‘Garden of Eden’-like state; they are a living example of how we developed our fully cooperative, moral instincts.